 I’m not the only one who feels this way, either.
 Charlie Hopper, writing for McSweeney’s, states, “A pun is rarely funny.
 Sometimes it forces you to laugh grimly along with it, but that’s not humor.
 That’s force of personality.”
 A simple search on Google also results in a long line of psychological studies of why people hate puns, forums dedicated to hating on puns and, worst of all, list after list of pun-lovers trying to get the haters to laugh at their puns.

-Especially as a content marketer, you should never use puns.
+Especially in content marketing, you should never use puns.
 And I do mean never.
 Why?
 I’m glad you asked.

 Puns are a waste of time